Selling involves the exchange of information, which then leads to an exchange of a product or service.

 However when the approach is to learn about personal or business goals, the interaction is meaningful and the relationship has the potential to be long term.
 There are instances and in industries when a transcational sale is appropriate, where a customer wants X and you have X to offer.
 All other times need to be about understanding your customer, regardless if it is a business or individual buying a product or service for personal use.

+Your sales training also needs to prepare your sales people to adapt to different situations.
 A business to business sales conversation still requires a foundation of trust and rapport prior to discussing needs and goals, without it the conversation will be general.
 A first contact close, should not be expected in any sales conversation, particularly business to business.